agrisjakob/Feats-of-Strength-Flask-Project/README.md

 #### ERD Functionality
 The app models a many-to-many relationship between Workouts and Exercises using an association table.
 This allows for the generation of custom workouts, using a list of exercises found in the exercise table that are matched to a workout ID and each workout ID is assigned to one user.

+## Continuous Integration
+The web app uses Jenkins, as its CI server.
+Changes made to the master branch of this repository are automatically detected (using webhooks), triggering automated testing, which (if successful) triggers the restart of the application.

 ## Project Tracking
 Project management was conducted using a Trello (kanban) board, with a MOSCOW system indicating the importance of each task.
 The board can be accessed [here](https://trello.com/b/RqNvjEBM/feats-of-strength)